What should I expect?

 - Lower sex drive

-Lupron Depot is given to lower the estrogen made by your ovaries.
-It is used to treat endometriosis and uterine fibroids.
-It is injected into the muscle (a shot) and is slowly released over 1 or 3 months.
-This medicine stops ovulation and monthly periods.
+Lupron Depot is given to lower estrogen made by your ovaries.
+It treats endometriosis and uterine fibroids.
+It is injected into the muscle (a shot).
+It is slowly released over 1 or 3 months.
+It stops ovulation and monthly periods.

 Lupron Depot can treat:

 - Treatment lasts for 6 months.